skysau/JIRA_CLONE/README.md

 # ProjectFinal
-for flocw u can check PDF added with name # task overview
+for flow u can check PDF added with name # task overview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.